Permafrost/Tundra/README.md

     * `$response` is an IData document containing the [HTTP] server response for the given request.

+* #### tundra.http.response:accept

+  A very accepting [HTTP] response handler: accepts any [HTTP response code], normalizes the response header keys to lower case, and converts the response body stream to bytes.

+  * Inputs:
+    * $response is the [HTTP] response to be processed by this service.

+  * Outputs:
+    * $response is the processed [HTTP] response, where the response header keys are normalized to lower case, and the response body is returned as a byte[] array.

 * #### tundra.http.response:handle

   Standard [HTTP] response handler: checks that the [HTTP response code] is < 400,